|Package | PIN:||TSSOP (DGG) | 56|

 - Distributed VCC and GND Pins Minimize High-Speed Switching Noise

 - Latch-Up Performance Exceeds 500 mA Per JEDEC Standard JESD-17

 Widebus is a trademark of Texas Instruments.

-To ensure the high-impedance state during power up or power down, the output enables should be tied to VCC through a pullup resistor; the minimum value of the resistor is determined by the current-sinking capability of the driver.
+To ensure the high-impedance state during power up or power down, OE\ shall be tied to VCC through a pullup resistor; the minimum value of the resistor is determined by the current-sinking capability of the driver.